-The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance for the Bond Funds.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance for the Bond Funds.
-The entity's internal control and compliance for the Bond Funds.
+The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control or on compliance for the Bond Funds.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control and compliance for the Bond Fund.
+Accordingly, this communication is not suitable for any other purpose.